bpp/bpp-manual/bpp-4-manual.md

 The line `(((K, C), L), H);` specifies the (fixed) species tree in Newick format ending with a semicolon (;).
 This example specifies a tree with no introgression (the MSC model).
-Specification of the MSci model with introgression is different (see
+Specification of the MSC-I model with introgression is different (see
-[Introgression Models](#introgression-models) for a description of the MSci model).
-The Newick and extended Newick formats for specifying phylogenetic trees are described in [Introgression Models](#introgression-models) and a good overview is found at
+[Introgression and Migration Models](#introgression-and-migration-models) for a description of the MSC-I model).
+The Newick and extended Newick formats for specifying phylogenetic trees are described in [Introgression and Migration Models](#introgression-and-migration-models) and a good overview is found at
 <https://en.wikipedia.org/wiki/Newick_format>.
 ```
     # sequence data are unphased for all 4 populations